VLSI-EDA/PoC/tb/README.md

 ## Quick Example

-The following quick example uses the Xilinx ISE Simulator to compile a testbench for the module `arith_prng.vhdl` (Pseudo Random Number Generator - prng).
+The following quick example uses the Xilinx ISE Simulator to compile a testbench for the module `arith_prng.vhdl` (Pseudo Random Number Generator - PRNG).
 The VHDL file is located at `<PoCRoot>/src/arith/` and virtually a member in the `PoC.arith` namespace.
 So the module can be identified by an unique name: `PoC.arith.prng`, which is passed to the testbench script.